Avant Money Reward+ Card

 The bottom line

-This card offers the highest cashback and interest refund rates on the market, great if you want money back on your everyday spending.
+This card offers a great cashback reward and the highest interest refund rates on the market which is perfect if you want money back on large purchases and everyday spending.

 Bank of Ireland Aer Credit Card